stahlleiton/cms-das-pre-exercises/setup.md

 ## Obtain a Grid Certificate and CMS VO Registration

-A Grid Certificate and CMS VO registration will be needed for the next set of exercises.
+A Grid Certificate and CMS Virtual Organization (VO) registration will be needed for the following sets of exercises.
 The registration process can be time-consuming (actions by several people are required), so it is important to start it as soon as possible.
 There are two main requirements which can be simply summarized: A certificate ensures that you are who you claim to be.
 A registration in the VO recognizes you (identified by your certificate) as a member of CMS.
-Use the following link for this (steps 1-4): [Fermilab guide to getting CMS CERN grid certificate and CMS VO](http://uscms.org/uscms_at_work/physics/computing/getstarted/get_grid_cert.shtml).
 Both are needed to submit jobs to the grid and access files remotely using XRootD.

+If you do not have a grid certificate or VO membership yet, please follow the instructions here: [Get Your Grid Certificate and CMSVO](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideLcgAccess#Getting_a_personal_certificate).

 ## Obtain a GitHub Account

-Since Summer 2013, most of the CMS software are hosted on [GitHub].
-[GitHub] is a Git repository web-based hosting service, while Git is a distributed version control system.
-In your future analysis work, version control of your analysis code will become a very important task and git will be very useful.
-A small git tutorial will wait for you in the [fifth exercise set]({{ page.root }}{% link _episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md %}).
+Since 2013, most of the CMS software are hosted on [GitHub].
+In short, Git is a distributed revision control system, and Github is a web-based Git repository hosting service.
+In your future analysis work, version control of your analysis code will become an important task and git will be a very useful tool.
+A small git tutorial is waiting for you in the [fifth exercise set]({{ page.root }}{% link _episodes/05-CMSDataAnalysisSchoolPreExerciseFifthSet.md %}).

 In order to checkout and develop CMS software, you will need a github account, which is free.
   * In case you don’t have one already, simply go to [https://github.com/join](https://github.com/join) and follow the instructions to create a new account.
 Make sure you use a username people can recognize easily or to specify your real name.